-St. Rose Parkway Trail Professional Review and Guide
+St. Rose Parkway Trail Professional Guide

 "This ride takes advantage of an area that would normally be left undeveloped.
 To make the ride more enjoyable, art has been places in strategic places and a child’s fairytale has been incorporated into the ride.
 As you start the ride, listen carefully and you may just hear the roar of big cats in the distance.
 In the 1980s and 1990s, Las Vegas was a boom town—one with severe growing pains.
 At that time there was only one road that allowed residents to quickly travel from the east to the west part of the valley—Lake Mead.